Key Strategic Questions Related to Cyber-Enabled Autonomous Weapons Systems

-Strategic Review is a monthly publication, written by one of the network’s members on current issues of strategic importance for European security, defence and foreign policy from an academic and policy perspective.
+Strategic Review is an open-source publication, which critically examines salient issues of strategic importance for European security, defence and foreign policy from an academic and policy perspective.

 For external contributors